Set Features for Anomaly Detection: Results

 \textbf{Metric.} Following \cite{qiu2021neural}, we use the series-level ROC-AUC metric.

 \textbf{Results.} Our results are presented in Tab.~\ref{tab:realworld}.
 We can observe that different baseline approaches are effective for different datasets. $k$NN-based LOF is highly effective for SAD which is a large dataset but achieves worse results for EPSY.
 Auto-regressive approaches achieve strong results on CT.
 Transformation-prediction approaches, GOAD and NeuTraL achieve the best performance of all the baselines.
 The learned transformations of NeuTraL achieved better results than the random transformations of GOAD.

-Our method achieves the best overall results both on average and individually on all datasets apart from SAD (where it is comparable but a little lower than NeuTraL).
-Note that unlike NeuTraL, our method is far simpler, does not use deep neural networks and is very fast to train and evaluate.
+Our method achieves the best overall results both on average and individually on all datasets apart from SAD, where it is comparable but a little lower than NeuTraL.
+We note that unlike NeuTraL, our method is far simpler, does not use deep neural networks, and is very fast to train and evaluate.
 It also has fewer hyperparameters.